What can I expect from my visit?

 - Please observe the signage we have around the building, it’s designed to keep you & our staff safe.

-- Adults need to keep at least 1m+ apart where face coverings are in use otherwise you should maintain 2m distancing – face covering are not required whilst eating or drinking at our café tables or while over 11s are on the play equipment.
+- Adults need to keep at least 1m+ apart where face coverings are in use otherwise you should maintain 2m distancing – face covering are not required whilst eating or drinking at our café tables or while over 11s are on the play equipment if it would negatively impact on their ability to participate in strenuous activity.

 - You will see staff working in our café cleaning around the building & supervising certain areas, please respectfully keep your distance from them even when engaging in conversation; please note our café will only be accepting card payments, there will be no minimum spend.